64bitpandas/cs61b-notes/oop/dynamic-method-selection.md

 It's easy to remember: **like chooses like. **If a method is **static**, then choose the method from the **static type. **Likewise, if a method is **not static, **choose the corresponding method from the **dynamic type. **

+### Casting

+An object's static type can be temporarily cast as something other than its assigned static type.
+Syntactically, this is done by placing the cast type in parentheses in front of the object's name (as in `(cast) object`).
+The compiler will treat the object as though its static type is the cast type, but this will only work if the cast type is the same as or a parent of the dynamic type.
+However, relative to the assigned static type, the cast type could be a child of the static type (downcasting) or a parent of the static type (upcasting).

 Let's try some examples!

 ```java